Are you looking to improve image SEO on your website? When optimized properly, image search can bring many new visitors to your website.

-Here is a brief overview of what you’ll learn in this article.
+Here is a brief overview of what you will learn in this article:

 Optimizing Your Images for SEO and Speed

-Speed plays an important role in SEO and user experience.
+Page loading speed plays an important role in SEO and user experience.
 Search engines consistently rank fast websites higher.
-This is also true for the image search.
+This is also true for image search.

 Images increase your overall page load time.
 They take longer to download than text, which means your page loads slower if there are several large image files to download.

-You need to make sure that images on your site are optimized for web.
+That’s why you need to make sure that images on your WordPress website are optimized for the web.
 This can be a little tricky to get used to since many beginners are not experts in graphics and image editing.

 You can also use an image compression plugin for WordPress.
-These image optimizer plugins allow you to automatically reduce file size while uploading an image to WordPress.
+Image optimization plugins allow you to automatically reduce file size while uploading an image to WordPress.

 Alt text or alternative text is an HTML attribute added to the img